 Query Flow Control

-Limitations for query operations in the trade API is as follows:
+Limitations for query operations in the trade API are as follows:

-Users can only send one query operation per second at most.
+Users can send one query operation per second at most.

-Only one in-process query is allowed at the same time.
+At most one in-process query is allowed at the same time.
 If a query operation is sent out, but the response has not been received yet, then the query operation is in-process.

 Above limitations are only for query operations in the trade API.
 Placing orders, canceling orders, submitting quotes and RFQs do not have these limitations.